wiseman-timelord/Meta-Port/README.md

 # MetaPort

 ### STATUS: WORKING
-- It, works as intended with multi-instance and now has truly portable version.
+- It, works as intended.
 Further development includes...
 1. Refinement of printed text.

 ## DESCRIPTION